 Number 43.
 Other Powers and Article V. Because the civil society changes over time, allowance must be made for change to society’s governing compact.
 Madison wrote that Article V “seems to be stamped with every mark of propriety.
 It guards equally against that extreme facility, which would render the Constitution too mutable; and that extreme difficulty which might perpetuate its discovered faults.”
 Article V is the means to arrive at a government hoped for by Alexander Hamilton in Federalist #1, one that is established by careful thought and choice, rather than by chance or violence.

-Unfortunately, our Constitution since the 17th Amendment has been rendered mutable, if not fluid, in the hands of a progressive and often tyrannical supreme court.
+Unfortunately, the 17th Amendment rendered our Constitution mutable, if not fluid, in the hands of a progressive and often tyrannical supreme court.
 Every scotus decision and executive branch regulation that has the force of law is a usurpation of our compact.

 Number 48.
 Separation of Powers.
 A common refrain among Article V opponents is to “just enforce the Constitution we have,” as if words on paper alone are sufficient to secure free government.
 From lessons learned under the first state constitutions, Madison recognized that “parchment barriers” by themselves were not to be trusted to stop one branch of government from encroaching on another.
 To illustrate, he turned to Thomas Jefferson’s Notes on the State of Virginia.
 Despite the admonition in the Virginia constitution that the several branches should remain distinct, the legislative power regularly encroached upon the executive and judiciary.
 Jefferson described Virginia’s situation as an “elective despotism” little different in practice from the couple hundred oligarchs that ruled Venice!